splx-ai/probe-plugins/README.md

 ## [CI/CD Examples](./ci-cd/)

-Collection of Probe CI/CD templates for conintous scanning of your Generative AI applications
+Collection of Probe CI/CD templates for conintous scanning of your Generative AI applications.

 ## [Integrations](./integrations)